chimera-linux/chimera-linux.github.io/_docs/installation/filesystems.md

 When installing on SD cards, you might want to disable the journal.
 You can do it by passing the option `-O ^has_journal` after `mkfs.ext4`.

+### Raspberry Pi

+Since Raspberry Pi systems often rely on MBR, which does not support partition labels, the default cmdline uses a filesystem label as root.
+Therefore, you might want to ensure that your root filesystem is labeled `root`.
+Alternatively, you can edit `/boot/cmdline.txt` after installation to reflect your desired configuration.

 ## Boot filesystem

 A common case for this is if your root filesystem is not supported